usnistgov/MATS/docs/source/MATS Example using Experimental and Synthetic Data.rst

 			if param != 'etalon_1_amp_1_1':
 				params[param].set(expr='etalon_1_amp_1_1')

 The params file is then used to fit the spectra in the dataset using the :py:func:`MATS.Fit_DataSet.fit_data` function, where the result is a lmfit result object.
 The lmft prettyprint function prints the parameter fit results.
-Included below is an abbreviated prettyprint output that not only shows the fit result values and stderr, but also highlights that constraints were imposed on the SD_gamma parameters and an expression was imposed on the etalon_amplitudes.
+Included below is an abbreviated prettyprint output that not only shows the fit result values and standard errors, but also highlights that constraints were imposed on the SD_gamma (speed dependent broadening) parameters and an expression was imposed on the etalon_amplitudes.
 It also shows that the there is a line intensity reported for every line (suffix number) and spectrum (after sw_) as the line intensities were not constrained to global fits.
-The sw reportes shows that the fitted line intensity value is scaled by the minimum fit value.
+The reported sw shows that the fitted line intensity value is scaled by the minimum fit value.
 This aids in the fitting as line intensities are so much smaller than other values.

 .. code:: ipython3